Jonathan Bornstein: Personal life

 Bornstein was born in Torrance, California, and later lived in Los Alamitos, California.
 His father is Jeff Bornstein, who is Jewish and was born in Torrance into an Orthodox family, and worked for Hostess until his death in 2014.
 His mother is from Mexico, and is not Jewish.
 Bornstein's parents divorced when he was three years old, and he lived with his father.
-His step-mother, Rochelle Bornstein, works as a deli supervisor and cashier at a grocery store in Long Beach, California.
+His stepmother, Rochelle Bornstein, works as a deli supervisor and cashier at a grocery store in Long Beach, California.
 His father's family were Romanian Jews.
 Bornstein grew up observing Rosh Hashanah and Passover with relatives, and said of his experience representing the U.S. in the 2005 Maccabiah Games reinforcing his Jewish identity: "I was able to explore my Jewish identity in the Old City, at Masada, at the Dead Sea."
-In 2006 he said: "in the past couple years, I’ve felt more Jewish than ever."
+In 2006 he said: "in the past couple years, I've felt more Jewish than ever."
 He found faith in Christianity when he met his wife, and was baptized, while in Mexico.
 He told ESPN, "Just experiencing both cultures, sometimes I felt like I didn't know where I belonged.
 It's still a soul-searching kind of thing, trying to figure out exactly where you come from or which heritage you relate to.
 I still kind of feel lost even to this day, but it's something that I just deal with, and it makes me a stronger person having both of those heritages."

 His brother Andrew played soccer at Cal Poly Pomona, and is now a marketing director.
 He has a third brother, Taylor.
 His wife, Juliana, is from Brazil, and he has two daughters.